 “The handsome apartment house known as the Colonial hotel, numbered 382 Commonwealth av … has just been sold to Mr. George Wheatland, who reconveys the property to Mr. J. B. Kendall for a consideration of about $200,000.
 The house is one of the finest of its kind in the Back Bay, the structure being of grey brick and Indiana limestone, with a rich colonial style entrance.
 It contains a dozen apartments, two on a floor, of 10 or 12 rooms.
 The building is six stories high, and has just been completed by the owner, Mr. Edwin B. Horn. … A number of times this property was reported as sold to various persons, the last one being Mr. Albert Geiger, but have fallen through each time, until Mr. Wheatland purchased the property, reselling the same to Mr. Kendall, the deeds of transfer having just gone on record at the Suffolk registry.
 Mr. Kendall buys for investment.”

-By 1910, 382 Commonwealth was owned by Josiah and Elizabeth Kendall’s son and daughter-in-law, Frederick Kendall and Harriott Martha (Magoun) Kendall, the wife of Frederick Kendall.
+On April 28, 1909, 382 Commonwealth was acquired from George Wheatland, Jr., by Josiah and Elizabeth Kendall’s daughter-in-law, Harriott Martha (Magoun) Kendall, the wife of Frederick Kendall.
 They lived at his parents’ former home at 389 Commonwealth.
 He was a hide and leather dealer.

 In November of 1910, Harriott Kendall brought suit against John D. Hardy, trustee of the Avenue Real Estate Trust, owner of The Puritan apartments at 390 Commonwealth, seeking removal of bay windows on the rear of The Puritan which overhung the alley and which, she argued, interfered with the free and open access to the passageway assured in her deed.
-The suit was dismissed.

 The Kendalls moved to 382 Commonwealth in 1911, and he died in October of that year.
 Harriott Kendall continued to live at 382 Commonwealth until about 1919, when she moved to 1 Revere-Street Place to live with her son-in-law and daughter, Gordon Allen, an architect, and Harriott M. (Kendall) Allen.

-On November 30, 1977, 382 Commonwealth was acquired from J. Scott Follansbee by Robert L. Marr and Daniel S. Marr, Jr., trustees of the 382 Realty Trust, purchased 382 Commonwealth from V. Scott Follansbee.
+On November 30, 1977, 382 Commonwealth was acquired from J. Scott Follansbee by Robert L. Marr and Daniel S. Marr, Jr., trustees of the 382 Realty Trust.
+In May of 1984, they converted 382 Commonwealth into 25 apartments.

 On June 25, 1984, 382 Commonwealth was purchased from Robert and Daniel Marr by Stuart J. Bloom, trustee of the 382 Commonwealth Realty Trust.
 That same day, he converted the building into twenty-five condominium units, the Colonial Condominium.